itsak610/portfolio-cypher/README.md

 # (c)ypher
 This website was created as a registration portal for the event (c)ync conducted by the tech club of Delhi Public School Neelbad.
 It is current being used on the developer's portfolio.
-You can find it on- link
+You can find it on- https://cypher-portfolio.herokuapp.com